CondorHalcon/condorhalcon.github.io/_posts/2024-07-22-urp-outlines.md

         url: "https://github.com/CondorHalcon/URP-ScreenSpaceOutlines"
 ---

 Easily add screen space outlines to a Unity project with this plug-and-play URP render feature.
+The feature uses a depth pass and a normal pass for edge detection, then draws screen space outlines in post process.